kirkch/JUnitMosaic/README.md

 ## Testing Concurrent Code

+### Spin Locks

+Concurrent tests using JUnit often devolve into calls to Thread.sleep.
+This has a few problems, most notably that the tests become both slow and fragile.
+Slow because the thread has gone to sleep, and fragile due to race conditions where the sleep may not be long enough in some circumstances.
+Which usually results in the sleep time being increased, and the test getting slower until the test is run on another machine (usually the build server) where it starts failing intermittently.
+Joy.

+For situations where the test will usually complete in a few milliseconds, and no callback exists then a simple spin lock may be used to wait for the async event to occur.

+    JUnitMosaic.assertEventually( new Predicate() {...} );
+    JUnitMosaic.spinUntilTrue( new Callbable<Boolean>() {...} );

+When waiting for an object to become GC'd, the following helper can be used:

+    JUnitMosic.spinUntilReleased( weakRef );

+The advantage of this approach is that the moment that the async condition becomes true, then the test will move on.
+This keeps the test fast and responsive.
+It should also be noted that if the condition never happens, then the test will time out (3 seconds by default, but can be specified).
+3 seconds is usually plenty for small and fast unit tests; obviously integration and system tests would require much longer.

 ### Stochastic Testing

 Spin up n threads that perform the same step with random data against the concurrent data structure.
 After